johannesu/multi-region/README.md

 More resources
 ---
-Martin Rykfors has written a more efficient solver if you problem only have inclusions and you are satisfied with standard connectivities.
+Martin Rykfors has written a more efficient solver if your problem only have inclusions and you are satisfied with standard connectivities.
 [Code](https://github.com/MartinRykfors/MultiRegion)
 more details in his [Master thesis](http://www.maths.lth.se/vision/education/pages/Rykfors12/exjobb.pdf)